Sign up to hear about BC property opportunities

 Some benefits of presales include:

 Low hassle and easy to purchase from overseas.
 Presales offer non-resident buyers a relatively simple and easy opportunity to invest in the Vancouver market, with typically a 20-30% deposit payable (wire transfers are mostly used for non-residents) over 18-24 months and the balance payable upon completion of the project.

 Detailed digital renderings, floor plans, and documentation of the projects and their features and finishings.
-This allows for a hassle-free experience and expectation of a perfect, brand new property upon completion of the building with a full government-regulated 2-5-10 third-party warranty.
+This allows for a hassle-free experience and expectation of a perfect, brand new property upon completion of the building with a full government-regulated 2-5-10 year third-party BC new home warranty.

 No need for a mortgage right away.
 You have flexibility for your intended return to Canada to get better financing or for other personal and/or financial needs and requirements.

 Available incentives, although typically prices for presales are not negotiable.
 These incentives vary by project and can be quite generous depending on the developer’s requirements.